sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

          )
 ```

-This piece of code starts default session of current(destination) account and then use put_metric_data API to put metric data in the CloudWatch metrics of current(/destination) account.
+This piece of code starts default session of the current(destination) account and then uses the put_metric_data API to put metric data in the CloudWatch metrics of the current(/destination) account.